From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Portugal combines natural beauty with history and culture, making it the perfect European destination.
 The traditional cuisine, culture, and friendliness of the Portuguese people are just as attractive as its beautiful landscape.

-Besides, it is easy to plan a Portugal itinerary through several cities because the country is so small.
+Additionally, it is easy to plan a Portugal itinerary that visits several cities, as the country is relatively small.

 And all this fame comes with plenty of reasons behind it.
 From the Sintra castles to the Algarve beaches, Portugal pleases everyone with its natural and historical landmarks.
 You should also know that besides being beautiful, the country is one of the most budget-friendly travel options in Europe.